Wendel (group)

 Wendel is a French investment company.
 The company is managed by Laurent Mignon, Group CEO, and David Darmon, Group Deputy CEO.
 Since July 2018, the chairman of the supervisory board is Nicolas ver Hulst.

 Shareholders

-For more than three centuries, Wendel has been supported by the Wendel family, its core shareholder group.
+The Wendel family maintains a large holding in the company.
 The family shareholders are grouped in Wendel-Participations SE, which owns 39.3% of Wendel's share capital.
 Wendel-Participations SE is owned by c.
 1,200 members of the Wendel family and legal entities.
 The Wendel family is represented by six members of the supervisory board.
-This strong, long-term shareholding structure enables Wendel to focus year after year on value creation and on the long-term growth of its investments, for the benefit of the companies in its portfolio and of all of Wendel's shareholders.
+This long-term shareholding structure enables Wendel to focus on value creation and on the long-term growth of its investments.

 Its main shareholders, as of 31 December 2020, are: